-- Set up traffic management (TM) and mark out site; - Milling of existing bituminous material by road planer; - Jackhammer and compressor for breaking up surfaces not accessible by planer (e.g., around gullies); - Loader/excavator used to collect and move excess material; - Sweeper to collect loose material and provide clean laying surface; - Milled out/excavated materials all taken off site; - Tack/bond coat laid; - Binder material laid and compressed by paver (where required); - Material compacted using a heavy roller; - New bituminous surface course material laid by paver; - Material compacted using a heavy roller; - Mechanical sweeper to collect loose material; - HGV for removal and replacement of material; - Road markings and studs applied where necessary (in accordance with Chapter 5); - Remove TM and open road.
+- Set up traffic management (TM) and mark out site; - Milling of existing bituminous material by road planer; - Jackhammer and compressor for breaking up surfaces not accessible by planer (e.g., around gullies); - Loader/excavator used to collect and move excess material: - Sweeper to collect loose material and provide clean laying surface; - Milled out/excavated materials all taken off site: - Tack/bond coat laid; - Binder material laid and compressed by paver (where required); - Material compacted using a heavy roller; - New bituminous surface course material laid by paver; - Material compacted using a heavy roller; - Mechanical sweeper to collect loose material; - HGV for removal and replacement of material; - Road markings and studs applied where necessary; - Remove TM and open road.

-The works are currently programmed to be completed within the 2024/2025 financial year (April 2024 - March 2025).
-Works are expected to be completed over five nights (20:30 - 06:00).
-Traffic management (TM) is currently anticipated to comprise of a night-time full road closure with signed diversion.
-The diversion will add approximately 7.6km and 15 minutes onto existing journeys.
-As the scheme is located on the M8 motorway there are no pedestrian routes/footpaths, or other community assets with connectivity to the scheme extents.
+The works are currently programmed to be completed within the 2024/2025 financial year with works expected to begin on 15th April 2024.
+Works are programmed to be completed over two nights (19:30 - 06:00).
+Traffic management (TM) is currently anticipated to comprise of a full closure of the M9 northbound (NB) carriageway with signed diversion.
+Traffic will be diverted off the M9 at Junction 9 and follow the A91 and then the A9 to rejoin the M9 at Junction 11.
+The diversion will add approx. 1.8km and 13 minutes onto existing journeys.